Autism Spectrum Therapy

-Autism is a lifelong identity, therefore, our therapists wholeheartedly believe that the function of counseling is to help autistic individuals affirm, embrace, and celebrate their strengths.
+Autism is a lifelong identity, therefore, we wholeheartedly believe that the function of counseling is to help autistic individuals affirm, embrace, and celebrate their strengths.

-Working with our autism specialists, you or your child will better understand autistic traits and how they impact your daily life and relationships.
+Working with Spectrum Connections Therapy, you or your child will better understand autistic traits and how they impact your daily life and relationships.
 By learning to live mindfully and intentionally, you can move towards an authentic life while minimizing the stress from masking.